Inhaled Isopropyl Alcohol for Nausea

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you have already taken an anti-nausea medication at the festival.

-Is inhaled isopropyl alcohol safe for humans?
+Is there any evidence suggesting that inhaled isopropyl alcohol is safe for treating nausea?

 Anthony V Seto, MD